-Considerable uncertainty still surrounds the COVID-19 pandemic and its potential effects, and the extent of and effectiveness of any responses taken on a national and local level.
-The impact of the COVID-19 pandemic on the Group's markets and the world economy is uncertain and is expected to result in a world-wide economic downturn.
+Considerable uncertainty still surrounds the COVID-19 pandemic and its potential effects, and the extent of and effectiveness of any responses taken on a national and local level together with the roll out of vaccination.
+The impact of the COVID-19 pandemic on the Group's markets and the world economy is uncertain and is expected to result in a world-wide economic downturn that may lead to corporate bankruptcies in the most affected industries and has already led to a substantial increase in unemployment

-COVID-19 has changed the global economic outlook and this will inevitably impact the Group's business.
-There is no doubt that the short-term implications of government-imposed trading restrictions will bring commercial and financial challenges.
-There is a risk that governments will or will continue to impose new or stricter temporary measures and regulations or prolong imposed quarantines.
-Furthermore, the increase in ecommerce fuelled by COVID-19 may continue and previous consumer shopping habits may be permanently changed as a result of the pandemic.
+COVID-19 has changed the global economic outlook and this inevitably impacts the Group's business.
+There is no doubt that the short-term implications of government-imposed trading restrictions will bring commercial and financial challenges in 2021, until there are substantial rollouts of the vaccine.
+Irrespective of the easing of the strict lockdown measures in some of the Group's regions, there is a risk that governments which have reduced strict lockdown measures impose new or stricter temporary measures and regulations or prolong imposed quarantines and other government measures and regulations, as seen in the fourth quarter of 2020 as a result of the second wave in Europe.
+Furthermore, the increase in e-commerce fuelled by COVID-19 may continue and previous consumer shopping habits may be permanently changed as a result of the pandemic.

-Quarantines, states of emergencies and other government measures and regulations taken in response to the evolving COVID-19 situation within the Company's operational jurisdictions may negatively impact the business, the value of the Group's assets, financial condition, access to debt capital markets/loans, the ability to further execute the Group's asset rotation strategy, to expand Group's investment strategy into the residential for rent asset class, the result of operations and prospects of the Group.
+Quarantines, states of emergencies and other government measures and regulations taken in response to the evolving COVID-19 situation within the Company's operational jurisdictions may negatively impact the business, additional decrease in the value of the Group's assets, financial condition, access to debt capital markets/loans, the ability to further execute the Group's asset rotation strategy, to expand Group's investment strategy into the residential for rent asset class, the result of operations and prospects of the Group.

-The extent to which the COVID-19 pandemic impacts the Group's operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the outbreak, new information that may emerge concerning the severity of the COVID-19 pandemic and the actions taken to contain the COVID-19 pandemic or treat its impact, among others.
+The extent to which the COVID-19 pandemic impacts the Group's operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the outbreak, new information that may emerge concerning the severity of the various strains of COVID-19 and the actions taken to contain the COVID-19 pandemic or treat its impact, among others.

-In addition, a risk exists of further waves of the COVID-19 pandemic that could result in government restrictions on the Group's ability to trade, or any (future) outbreak of any infectious diseases or any other serious public health concerns in the various countries the Group operates, or in other parts of the world, which could adversely impact the business, financial condition, result of operations including valuations, investment grade ratings and prospects of the Group.
+In addition, a risk exists of further waves of the COVID-19 pandemic in the second and third quarter of 2021 that could result in government restrictions on the Group's ability to trade, or any (future) outbreak of any infectious diseases or any other serious public health concerns in the various countries the Group operates, or in other parts of the world, which could adversely impact the business, financial condition, result of operations including valuations, investment grade ratings and prospects of the Group.